 You may have chosen to use alcohol or drugs, but you did not choose to be sexually assaulted.
 The assault is not your fault; it is the fault of the person who assaulted you.
 The College’s biggest concern is with your report of sexual assault.
 We do not want your fear of an alcohol or other drug violation to stand in the way of reporting an assault.

 At the discretion of the Director of Student Conduct, students who report using alcohol or other drugs related to a sexual assault will be given an alcohol and/or other drug-related educational outcome with a referral to support resources and will not be disciplined for an alcohol or other drug violation.

 DO NOT contact the complainant.
 You may want to contact someone who can act as your advisor or support person to accompany you to meetings related to the allegation of sexual misconduct.
 This may be a friend, mentor or family member.
 (See FAQ #19.)
 You also may contact the Title IX Coordinator or a Deputy Title IX Coordinator, who can explain the College’s procedures for addressing reports of sexual misconduct.
-You may want to talk to a confidential counselor in Counseling Services if you are a currently enrolled student or a counselor at Matrix through the Employee Assistance Program (EAP) if you are a part-time or full-time employee.
-If you are an adjunct or a temporary employee, please see the community resources available to everyone on our Resources page.
+You may want to talk to a confidential counselor in Counseling Services if you are a currently enrolled student or a counselor at Matrix through the Employee Assistance Program (EAP) if you are a part-time, full-time or regular temporary employee.
+Adjuncts and other employees, please see the community resources available to everyone on our Resources page.

 Anyone with information about an incident, including witnesses and third parties, may make a report.
 In fact, they are encouraged to do so and may even be obligated to do so if they are an employee who learns of sexual misconduct or another type of discrimination.
 Reports can be submitted via our secure online report form.
 Please review Submitting a Report for additional information (See FAQ 9).